scorpiosixnine/smalls/README.md

 Open up the Smalls / Add Item panel in MCM.

 Tick the items you want to add, then switch back to the Current Items panel.
 The item you've added should now be in the list.
-By default it will

 Smalls has to guess which lists to add the item to, based on the slot positions it's marked for, and whether it has meshes set for male, female or both.
 This information isn't always reliable, so sometimes underwear will be added to the wrong lists.
-You can fix this yourself by removing the armour from some lists.
+You can fix this yourself using the popup next to the item.

 #### How To Remove Armour

 Open up the Smalls / Current Items panel in MCM.

 Set the items you want to remove to "remove", then dismiss MCM (or switch away from the Smalls panel).

 ## How It Works - The Complicated Version